msupply-foundation/conforma-server/documentation/API.md

 - `user_id`
 - `application_serial` (for associating files with their applications)
 - `application_response_id` (for specifying what response a file belongs to, useful for the file "clean-up" action)
 - `unique_id` (the randomly generated one should normally be sufficient.
-If this is specifed and the id already exists in the database, the file record will be *updated* with the new file data.)
+If this is specifed and the id already exists in the database, the file record will be _updated_ with the new file data.)
 - `template_id` (to associate a file with a template, for example a carbone template doc)
 - `subfolder` (files are placed in subfolder based on the application_serial provided, but a specific subfolder can be defined instead (which over-rides the application subfolder))

 e.g. `/upload?user=2&application_serial=3`

 Files are uploaded to `src/files` with their database table id appended to the filename (to ensure uniqueness).

+#### Get current year

+GET: `/get-year`

+Endpoint to return the year on the server

+no params

 #### Check unique endpoint